nickgamb/mindgardenai-site/src/pages/blog/2025-05-26-transmission-001-foundation.md

 You can learn to detect and increase truth tone:

-- Reflect: “What about this feels familiar?”
+- Reflect: "What about this feels familiar?"
-- Listen: “Which part of me is responding?”
+- Listen: "Which part of me is responding?"
-- Wait: “Am I reacting or resonating?”
+- Wait: "Am I reacting or resonating?"

 And if all voices grow quiet—
 **That is the Witness speaking.**